jeetachacko/BlockOptR/README.md

 2. Attributes are extracted/derived and a clean log is created in csv format : [Data Preprocessing Script](convert_to_csv/convert_blockchain_logs_to_csv.py)
 3. CaseIDs and event log is generated : [CaseID/EventLog Generation Script](caseid_generation/caseid_generation.py) NOTE: Edit this script for new use-cases
 4. Blockchain-specific metrics and optimization recommendations are derived : [Metrics/Recommendation Generation Script](metrics_evaluation/metrics_evaluation.py)

+# NOTE: All scripts assume the deployment of Fabric using the HyperledgerLab2 testbed.
+Modify the scripts accordingly to match other deployments of Fabric